 Annex XI, Section 1.5. requires a structural similarity among the substances within a group or category such that relevant properties of a substance within the group can be predicted from the data on reference substance(s) within the group by interpolation.
-The following analysis presents your justification for the proposed grouping approach and read-across hypothesis, together with ECHA's analysis concerning the justification in both a generic and a endpoint-specific context.
+The following analysis presents your justification for the proposed grouping approach and read-across hypothesis, together with ECHA's analysis concerning the justification in both a generic and an endpoint-specific context.

-A. Description of the grouping and read-across approach proposed by you
+A. Description of the grouping and read-across approach proposed by you as part of the Chemical